CALL01353 659999

 When to go

 Diving is good all year round in the Philippines with average air temperatures of 30°C and water temperatures between 26-30°C. There are two distinct seasons: the dry season (December to May) offers the highest temperatures, but many regular visitors consider the best time to visit is the wet season (June to November).
-The heaviest rainfall is usually expected in July / August but with few rivers on the islands, and therefore low run-off, visibility is not generally affected.
+The heaviest rainfall is usually expected in July/August but with few rivers on the islands, and therefore low run-off, visibility isn't generally affected.

-Your choice of liveaboard itinerary is more likely to be influenced by weather and the time of year.
-Due to its far-flung location in the middle of the Sulu Sea, Tubbataha is generally off limits outside of the short February to May season, whilst whalesharks come to feast on plankton in Southern Leyte around the same period.
+Your choice of liveaboard itinerary is more likely to be influenced by seasonal weathers which often dictate the diving seasons.
+Due to its remote location in the middle of the Sulu Sea, Tubbataha is generally inaccessible outside of the short February to May season, whilst whale sharks come to feast on plankton in Southern Leyte around the same period.

 Above water attractions